knight-scott/TryHackMe-OWASP-Top-10-WriteUp/docs/index.md

 !!! note "OWASP"
     The Open Web Application Security Project is a nonprofit foundation focused on understanding web technologies and exploitations and provides resources and tools designed to improve the security of software applications.

+!!! note "Template"
+    This write up was created using the [Template](https://github.com/knight-scott/WriteUpTemplate) that I adapted from [crahan](https://github.com/crahan)'s [HolidayHackChallengeTemplate](https://github.com/crahan/HolidayHackChallengeTemplate/).
+While the original is holiday and CTF competition specific, the genral idea and formatting is applicable to any number of reporting scenarios.
+I hope to utilize this better for creating ongoing reports of CTF challenges I compete in.
+It's based on [MkDocs](https://www.mkdocs.org/) and the [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) theme.

 ## Answers